design, facilitation, & engagement strategies

 As people posed for their photograph they watched as they loosened up, started laughing and told stories, and even cried.
 After the photo sessions, participants were given an opportunity to write a short reflection.
 We installed these photos in lobby of the building giving both workers and passersby the opportunity to see each other in a personal light.
 This illumination allowed for a more authentic connection, and created a space for people to understand each other in ways that aren’t typical of a workplace environment.

 We realized that provoking dialogue, reflection, and visualizing this process in the workspace could help people build empathy and better communication.
 And these experiences produce richer and more interactive workplace culture.

 Erica is an artist, producer, and designer.
 She combines her experience in contemporary art and design with a deep commitment to social justice to produce innovative solutions with clients and collaborators.

 Erica specializes in strategy, written and visual content, exhibitions and experiences, producing and consulting on public art, large-scale events, and community based projects.
 She holds an MFA in Contemporary Art and Social Practice and has over a decade of experience as a producer, project manager, and art director.

 You can learn more about her individual art practice at ericamerylthomas.com .

-Emily Fitzgerald is a creative consultant, socially-engaged artist, photographer, and storyteller.
+Emily is a creative consultant, socially-engaged artist, photographer, and storyteller.
 Through her consulting and art practice she focuses on integrating the relational and visual to elevate engagement, invoke curiosity, and demonstrate multi-dimensionality.
 Her work is responsive, participatory, and site-specific—seeking to shift systems of power, and build meaningful connection.
 Emily brings large-scale art installations into non-traditional, public and unexpected places in order to deepen our understanding, reframe our ways of relating to one another.
 In addition to creative consulting, Emily teaches Art and Human-Centered Design at Portland State University.

 811 East Burnside #124